Wobbly-App/wobbly-mobile/README.md

 ## Style guide
 We generally try to follow [Redux best practices](https://redux.js.org/style-guide/style-guide/).

+For formatting, we use [Prettier](https://prettier.io/) and [ESlint](https://eslint.org/).
+Before committing code, run `yarn lint:fix && yarn pretty:fix` to clean up the formatting automatically.

 ## State
 State is stored in a number of different places.
 * Credentials are stored in Expo's [SecureStore](https://docs.expo.io/versions/latest/sdk/securestore/).